 - Remove shrubbery or vegetation from the base perimeter of your home, as they provide shelter for spiders

 - Sweep or vacuum spider webs and egg sacs when you see them

 - Keep food in a tightly sealed storage container, which will eliminate cockroaches, ants, and other pests that spiders feed on

-If you can't seem to rid your home of spiders, look to Western Pest Control and our spider exterminators will thoroughly treat your property with efficient products to remove spiders and keep them gone for good.
+If you can't seem to rid your home of spiders, look to a local pest control company like Western Pest Control—our spider exterminators will thoroughly treat your property with efficient products to remove spiders and keep them gone for good.
 Contact us today or check out our pest control services!
 We offer pest control in St. George, Washington, Cedar City and beyond!